scrymastic/scrymastic/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-⚡ My 'name' is scrymastic
+⚡ My 'name' is scrymastic.

-🌱 I’m currently learning cyber security
+🌱 I’m currently learning cyber security.

-📫 You can email me via xstech44@gmail.com
+📫 You can email me via xstech44@gmail.com.

-### Have a nice day
+### Have a nice day.